A

 force, gravitational a mutual force of attraction between two masses

-force, magnetic a force due to the motion of a charged particle in a magnetic field
+force, magnetic a force due to the motion of a charged particle in a magnetic

 force, nuclear binding the force binding the constituents of a nucleus